alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/sufism/2020-07-11-origin-of-sufism.md

 ---
+group13: true
+hijri: Dhul-Qa'dah 20, 1441
+lang: en
 layout: post
-title: "Origin and the creeds of Sufism"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-category: ["sects", sufism]
-tags: [alifta]
-source: "Fatwas of the Permanent Committee of KSA, Fatwa no.19521"
+source: Fatwas of the Permanent Committee of KSA, Fatwa no.19521
-hijri: "Dhul-Qa'dah 20, 1441"
-lang: en
+summary: All the Sufi sects or what is so called now Tasawwuf (mysticism) are full of Bid'ah and the means which leads to it and corrupted thoughts which are against the Book of Allah and the Sunnah of the Prophet
+tags:
+- alifta
+title: Origin and the creeds of Sufism
 translation: false
-summary: "All the Sufi sects or what is so called now Tasawwuf (mysticism) are full of Bid'ah and the means which leads to it and corrupted thoughts which are against the Book of Allah and the Sunnah of the Prophet"
-group13: true
 ---

 ### Question: